 Should a student be required to take more than a term away from the University because of an emergency, a leave of absence must be requested in writing prior to the beginning of the leave.
+Approval of Leave of Absence requests will be based on UoNA's accrediting and regulatory agencies requirements.
+Students will be governed by program requirements in effect at the time of readmission, which may require additional courses to be completed to fulfill graduation requirements.
+International students are strongly urged to meet with a Designated School Officer (DSO) regarding their immigration status prior to considering any leave of absence.

-Without a written request, students who fail to return to the University will be considered to have withdrawn and will be required to reapply to continue their course of study.
+Without a written request and approval, students who fail to return to the University will be considered to have withdrawn and will be required to reapply to continue their course of study.